panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/a2a_modules/06_message_streaming/README.md

 # Step 06: Message Streaming 🌊

-**Real-time streaming communication - Server-Sent Events with A2A protocol**
+**Real-time streaming with A2A protocol - Official patterns from LangGraph sample**

-> **Goal**: Implement real-time message streaming using the official A2A SDK for responsive agent communication.
+> **Goal**: Implement A2A message streaming using official patterns from [a2a-samples/langgraph](https://github.com/google-a2a/a2a-samples/tree/main/samples/python/agents/langgraph) with TaskUpdater and proper event handling.

 ## 🎯 What You'll Learn

-- A2A message/stream protocol implementation
+- Official A2A streaming patterns from [LangGraph sample](https://github.com/google-a2a/a2a-samples/tree/main/samples/python/agents/langgraph)
+- TaskUpdater for streaming status updates
-- Server-Sent Events (SSE) for real-time streaming
+- Server-Sent Events (SSE) with A2A protocol
-- EventQueue management for streaming responses
+- Task state management (working → completed)
-- Chunked response handling
+- Artifact updates and status events
 - Real-time agent feedback patterns
-- Foundation for conversational AI agents

 ## 📋 Prerequisites

 - Completed [Step 05: Hello A2A](../05_hello_a2a/)
-- Understanding of A2A messaging protocol
+- Understanding of A2A Agent Executor pattern
 - UV package manager installed
 - Basic understanding of streaming concepts